tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 > The highest price a buyer is willing to pay for the financial instrument being quoted.
 See also Ask.

 #### blue-chip
 > An active, leading, nationally known common stock with a record of continuous dividend payments and other strong investment qualities.
-The implication is that the company is of “good” investment value.
+The implication is that the company is of "good" investment value.

 #### blue sky
 > A slang term for laws that various Canadian provinces and American states have enacted to protect the public against securities frauds.
 The term blue skyed is used to indicate that a new issue has been cleared by a securities commission and may be distributed.

 #### bond
 > A certificate evidencing a debt on which the issuer promises to pay the holder a specified amount of interest based on the coupon rate, for a specified length of time, and to repay the loan on its maturity.
-Strictly speaking, assets are pledged as security for a bond issue, except in the case of government “bonds”, but the term is often loosely used to describe any funded debt issue.
+Strictly speaking, assets are pledged as security for a bond issue, except in the case of government "bonds", but the term is often loosely used to describe any funded debt issue.

 #### bond contract
 > The actual legal agreement between the issuer and the bondholder.
 The contract outlines the terms and conditions – the coupon rate, timing of coupon payments, maturity date and any other terms.
 The bond contract is usually administered by a trust company on behalf of all the bondholders.
 Also called a Bond Indenture or Trust Deed.